-Master of Security Studies (M.S.S.) in
+Master of Security Studies (M.S.S.) in Intelligence and Analysis

-The Master of Security Studies (M.S.S.) in Intelligence, Security Studies, and Analysis is a distinctive degree addressing the growing need for graduate-level study of the intelligence discipline and its relationships to national security issues such as policy making; military strategy, planning, and operations; and Constitutional issues and the rule of law in a democracy.
+The Master of Security Studies (M.S.S.) in Intelligence and Analysis is a distinctive degree addressing the growing need for graduate-level study of the intelligence discipline and its relationships to national security issues such as policy making; military strategy, planning, and operations; and Constitutional issues and the rule of law in a democracy.
 The degree is ideal for those with bachelor’s degrees in security issues or related fields who want to improve their cognitive, analytical, decision-making, advising, and leadership skills within the intelligence profession.
 To increase flexibility, the program has both a thesis and non-thesis option.

 - Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses, or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work.
-Required GPA may be waived on a case-by-case basis by the department head.
+Required overall GPA may be waived on a case-by-case basis by the department head.